apple/coremltools/docs/documentation.md

 	modules.rst
 	```

-4. Switch back to the `docs/` folder, and edit the `index.rst` file as follows (or make changes as needed):
+4. Switch back to the `docs` folder, and edit the `index.rst` file as follows (or make changes as needed):

 	```
 	coremltools API